davidbdeath/multiple_choice_test/README.md

 # Multiple Choice Test
+## Project Under Development And Is Not Fully Functional.

-This is a program that allows the creation of multiple choice tests and track the scores.
+A Web App that allows the creation of multiple choice tests and track the scores.
 Using Node, Express and postgreSQL.